genesiscloud/genesis-cloud-inference-articles/art01.md

 sudo apt-get -y install cuda
 ```

-As these commands might change in the future, we recommend using the commands that are actually presented
+**As these commands might change in the future, we recommend using the commands that are actually presented
-on this page.
+on this page.**

 Enter these commands one by one (or build and execute the respective shell script).
-The last command will launch the CUDA installation process that might take a while.
+The last command will launch the CUDA installation process, which might take a while.

 For this and similar installation steps, we advice to create a scratch directory
-(for example, `~/transit`) and set it as current directory during the installation:
+(for example, `~/transit`) and set it as the current directory during the installation:

 ```
 mkdir -p ~/transit
 cd ~/transit
 ```

-Upon the successful installation, we recommend rebooting your instance by stopping and starting it
+**Upon the successful installation, we recommend rebooting your instance by stopping and starting it
-from the Genesis Cloud Web console.
+from the Genesis Cloud Web console.**

 We strongly advise you to take time and study [CUDA EULA](https://docs.nvidia.com/cuda/eula/index.html)
-available by the reference on this page.
+available by reference on this page.

 To validate CUDA installation, type the command: